succabs/website/src/content/blog/portfolio-redesign-bauhaus.md

 When we had bounced around ideas enough and task was ready, I fed the task into Codex that is hooked into my GitHub repository.

 Task by task, it updated the codebase.
 I reviewed every change, fixed where it got stuck, and sometimes adjusted details by hand.
 It wasn’t fully “vibe coding,” but it was collaborative.

+## Key Takeaways

+- Bauhaus can be a refreshing, practical style for developer portfolios
+- Astro enables fast iteration with minimal overhead
+- GPT tools are surprisingly helpful in UI and layout tasks — if used deliberately
+- A portfolio should reflect personality, not just trends

 ## What’s Next